jasonbot/tbxtopyt/README.md

 ## Instructions

 1. Download and unzip the .zip file or clone the repo.
+2. Build and install `pytexportutils`: `C:\Python27\ArcGIS10.2\python setup.py install`
-2. Open the provided converttbx.pyt inside of ArcCatalog or Catalog View.
+3. Open the provided converttbx.pyt inside of ArcCatalog or Catalog View.
-3. Provide the existing .tbx file as input.
+4. Provide the existing .tbx file as input.
-4. Examine and refine the resulting .pyt file.
+5. Examine and refine the resulting .pyt file.

  [New to Github?
 Get started here.](https://github.com/)